AgnostiqHQ/covalent/doc/source/api/executors/gcpbatch.rst

     executor = ct.executor.GCPBatchExecutor(
         bucket_name = "my-gcp-bucket",
+        region='us-east1',
         project_id = "my-gcp-project-id",
         container_image_uri = "my-executor-container-image-uri",
         service_account_email = "my-service-account-email",
-        vcpu = 2, # Number of vCPUs to allocate
+        vcpus = 2,  # Number of vCPUs to allocate
         memory = 512,  # Memory in MB to allocate
         time_limit = 300,  # Time limit of job in seconds
         poll_freq = 3  # Number of seconds to pause before polling for the job's status )

     # Use executor plugin to train our SVM model.